nf-core/website/sites/main-site/src/content/blog/2024/tools-3_0_0.md

 ## ⛓️‍💥 Breaking changes

-- All pipeline commands now need the `pipelines` prefix.
+- All pipeline commands now require the `pipelines` prefix.
   For example, `nf-core lint{:bash}` is now `nf-core pipelines lint{:bash}`.
-This makes the commands more consistent with `nf-core modules{:bash}` and `nf-core subworkflows{:bash}` commands.
+  This change makes the commands more consistent with `nf-core modules{:bash}` and `nf-core subworkflows{:bash}` commands.
+- Some options have been changed for the `nf-core pipelines download{:bash}` command:
+  - The `-t` / `--tower` flag has been renamed to `-p` / `--platform`.
+  - We renamed the short flags for consistency, to always use the first letter of the second word in the long flag:
+    - The `-d` / `--download-configuration` flag has been renamed to `-c` / `--download-configuration`.
+    - The `-p` / `--parallel-downloads` flag has been renamed to `-d` / `--parallel-downloads`.

 ## ✨ New features

-- More customisation for pipeline templates.
-The template has been divided into features which can be skipped, e.g. you can create a new pipeline without any traces of FastQC in it.
-You can now strip down the pipeline to the bare minimum and add only the tools you need.
-For nf-core pipelines we still require some core features (e.g. documentation, CI tests, etc.) to be present, but you can still customise the pipeline to your needs.
+- Enhanced pipeline template customisation: The template has been divided into features that can be selectively included or excluded.
+  For example, you can now create a new pipeline without any traces of FastQC.
+  You can strip down the pipeline to the bare minimum and add only the tools you need.
+  For nf-core pipelines, certain core features (e.g., documentation, CI tests) remain mandatory, but you still have significant customisation flexibility.
-- A new Text User Interface app when running nf-core pipelines create to help us guide you through the process better (no worries, you can still use the CLI if you give all values as parameters).
+- New Text User Interface (TUI) for pipeline creation: A guided interface helps you through the process when running `nf-core pipelines create{:bash}` (don't worry - you can still use the CLI by providing all values as parameters).

-- nf-validation replaced nf-schema in the pipeline template.
+- nf-validation has replaced nf-schema in the pipeline template
-- CI tests now lint with the nf-core tools version matching the template version of the pipeline, to minimise errors in opened PRs with every new tools release.
+- CI tests now use the nf-core tools version matching the pipeline's template version, reducing errors in PRs with each new tools release

 ## 🫡 Deprecations

 - The `nf-core licences{:bash}` command is deprecated.

-# Avoiding merge conflicts with the new template customisation
+# Avoiding Merge Conflicts with Template Customisation

-If you don't use don't use any of the following template features:
+If you don't use any of these template features:

 - fastqc
 - multiqc
 - igenomes
 - nf_schema

-you can avoid some merge conflicts with a quick update and an intermediate sync:
+you can minimize merge conflicts with a quick update and intermediate sync:

-1. start by checking out the `dev` branch.
+1. Start by checking out the `dev` branch:

 ```bash
 git switch dev
 ```

-1. update the template to the latest version.
+1. Update the template to the latest version:

 ```bash
 nf-core pipelines sync
 ```

-1. Pull the updated `.nf-core.yml` file from the TEMPLATE branch.
+1. Pull the updated `.nf-core.yml` file from the TEMPLATE branch:

 ```bash
 git checkout TEMPLATE -- .nf-core.yml
 ```

-1. add `fastqc`, `igenomes` or `nf_schema` to skip_features.
+1. Add the features you want to skip to `skip_features`:

 ```yaml title=".nf-core.yml"
 template: